ValveSoftware/GameNetworkingSockets/README.md

 trauma.
 Also if you see code that appears to have unnecessary layers of abstraction, it's probably because those layers are needed to support relayed connection types or some part of the Steamworks SDK.

-So the code has some style issues that some people probably won't like, but it does have the advantage of being battle tested over several years and millions of customers.
-We aim to make this lib a solid transport library and we hope people will use it to ship their games on non-Steam platforms.
-If there is something about this code that makes it awkward to use, or if it doesn't work properly or you see a security or performance issue, please let us know.

 ### Language bindings